🌌

 then ask for payment.
 Tripadvisor

-isolated places — local safety advisories warn that risk of petty crime
+dark in isolated places — local safety advisories warn that risk of petty

-informal gatherings can turn unpredictable — always skirt around these
+or large informal gatherings can turn unpredictable — always skirt around

-Tunisia — southern cities like Tozeur are not border conflict zones, but
+broadly in Tunisia — southern cities like Tozeur are not border conflict

 |